wp-plugins/sp-client-document-manager/readme.txt

 === Plugin Name ===
 Contributors: smartypants
 Donate link: http://smartypantsplugins.com/donate/
-Tags: document manager, File uploader, online website documents organization, share documents and graphic files securely, customer file manager,Document management, Project management, File sharing, Dropbox importer, Buddypress integration, Google Drive, Enterprise document control, Distribution, Report Center, Retrieval & storage, Versioning, Productivity
+Tags: document management, records management, digital filing cabinet, customer file manager, Document manager, Project management, File sharing, Dropbox importer, Google Drive importer, Enterprise document control, Distribution, Report Center, Retrieval & storage, Versioning, Productivity
 Requires at least: 3.9
 Tested up to: 3.9.1
-Stable tag: 2.2.3
+Stable tag: 2.2.4

 Document Manager.
-A robust file sharing & management tool to upload, share, track, group, distribute and organize any type of documents.
+Digital file sharing & management tool to upload, share, track, group, distribute and organize any type of document records.

 == Description ==

-Online project & document managment application,  Businesses & Organization utilizing this application can maintain and file web based documents.
+Digital project & document managment application,  Businesses & Organization utilizing this application can maintain records and file web based documents.
 You can organize, manage client, student & supplier's documents and accounts, control individual documents, and select specific distribution of documents all in an easy to manage online process.
 The plug-in also demonstrates how quickly a business can take hold of their interactions with clients, sales organzation, vendors, and all in between.
 With a straight-forward layout, access to template modifications and easy to manage features; clients can add and modify projects.
 Think of it as a old school filing cabinet that allows to manage you files from any wifi access point.The plug-in provides assurances that the user has complete control over the flow of information.